 Program at Noyes

-As one of only eight NAACLS-certified Hospitals nationwide, Noyes Memorial Hospital offers an exceptional Phlebotomy Training Program.
-It prepares students with the knowledge and skills necessary to properly collect blood for laboratory analysis.
-Students completing the course will also have the knowledge and skills needed to sit for the national certifying examination of the American Society of Clinical Pathologists (ASCP) for phlebotomy technicians.
+Noyes Memorial Hospital offers an exceptional Phlebotomy Training Program that prepares students with the knowledge and skills necessary to properly collect blood for laboratory analysis.
+Students completing the course will have the knowledge and skills needed to sit for the national certifying examination of the American Society of Clinical Pathologists (ASCP) for phlebotomy technicians.

 - Tuition is $900.00